 The area of influence (AoI) of a project encompasses the spatial extent where direct and indirect impacts are observable or likely to occur, including the project site, associated facilities, and beyond (Sánchez, 2020).
-Since AoI depends on the expected impacts, it can only be delimited after impact assessment ex-ante studies (Peeters et al., 2018; Sánchez, 2020).
+AoI depends on the expected impacts, it can only be delimited after impact assessment ex-ante studies (Peeters et al., 2018; Sánchez, 2020).
 Due to the predictive nature of the EIA process, there is a certain degree of uncertainty inherent to the process and the difficulty of predicting ecological responses (Treweek, 1999; Lees et al., 2016) may make the area of influence delimited in previous studies obsolete and should be reassessed over time (Santos; Fonseca, 2016).
 Monitoring in impact assessment follow-up is a critical tool for reducing such uncertainties (Morrison-Saunders et al., 2021).
-It also contributes to validating and refining initial forecasts, including the AoI delineation.
+It also contributes to validating and refining initial forecasts, including the delineation of the AoI.
 Despite its importance, the concept of AoI and its methodological guidance remains underexplored within the scientific literature on impact assessment (Menin et al., 2017; Emberton, Wenning, Treweek, 2018; Sánchez, 2020; Antonaccio et al., 2020).

-In mining projects, characterized by dynamic operational changes, as extraction progresses and the ongoing rehabilitation of mined areas, the AoI may change over time, requiring periodic updates of the monitoring plan to ensure that mitigation measures are accurately targeted.
-In this context, this study aimed to reflect upon the current AoI of a bauxite mining operation since 2009 in the Brazilian Amazon by examining AoI polygons and data from selected monitoring programs of flora and fauna components.
+In mining projects, characterized by dynamic operational changes such as progression of extraction and the continuous rehabilitation of mined areas, the AoI may change over time, requiring periodic updates of the monitoring plan to ensure that mitigation measures are accurately targeted.
+In this context, the present study aimed to reflect upon the current AoI of a bauxite mining operation active since 2009 in the Brazilian Amazon by examining AoI polygons and data from selected monitoring programs of flora and fauna components.